Esteph27/Bridal-Union/README.md

 **ImagePosts model:**

-This model contains image information, number of likes and handles image upload and resizing.
-For the front end, each image that is posted displays the name of designer, date posted, number of likes, image description and hashtags for the end user’s information.
-For backend admin users, this models enables the admin to handle the status of the post by selecting either ‘draft’ or ‘posted’.
+This model contains and handles posts made by the admin user.
+It handels and displays number of likes a post has recieved as well as image upload and resizing images.
+This information is used to build the discover designers page where each 'post' made by the admin is featured on this page with key information such as date posted, hashtags and likes.
+For backend admin users, this models enables the admin to handle the status of the post by selecting either ‘draft’ or ‘posted’, as well as delete enabling the admin to manage their content easily.
 It also handels image resizing through Cloudinary's URL transformation so the admin can upload instantly without having to rescale or crop their images in any particular way.
-The admin can also add or delete as many images as they desire.

 This model has a Foreign Key relationship to the Designer model so that an image can be access by the designer it was posted by (as well as its image id (again, default id by Django)).

-Please note that due to time limitations the 'likes' function has not been connected to the front end therefore the user is currently unable to 'like' an image post.

 **ImageComments model:**

-This models is to displays and handles comments left by the end user on posts.
-Comments are subject to approval by the admin user and can be rejected if deemed bad.
-This model has a Foreign key relationship with ImagePosts in the ‘post’ field to ensure all respective comments are deleted in the event of an image post being deleted.
+This models is to handle and display user and admin comments made for a specific post.
+This model has a Foreign Key relationship  with the ImagePost model so that it can specify the the post the comment is being left on and can be accessed via the front end.
+It also has another FK relatitionship with the Django built in user model so that a comment can be made only by logged in users.
+Comments are also subject to approval by the admin user and can be rejected if deemed bad, this is done by the boolean feield in the 'approved' field.

-Pease note that due to time limitaions, this model has not been connected to the front end therefore the user is currently unable to leave any comments.
+This model has a built in method to arranage the comments in desencindg order via date posted, this is so that the comments to appear in order starting with the most recent date at the top.

+### To achieve the current functionality, the bookings app requires 2 models:

+**CustomerProfile model:**

+I extended <a href="https://docs.djangoproject.com/en/4.0/ref/contrib/auth/" target="_blank">Django’s built in User model</a> to create user profiles for each logged in user so that a user can view their booking information via the front end.

 **Booking model:**

-This model displays and handles the booking information needed for the booking form.
-A booking can only between one end user and one designer at a time, as a result this model has a One to One relationship with the Django built in User model and a Foreign Key relationship with the Designer Model, as well as a unique booking ref.
-Bookings are also subject to approval by the admin user which they can manage on the back end.
+This model handles and displays bookings made the site user, as well as contain the information needed for the booking form.

+A single booking can only be made between one site user and one admin/designer at a time, as a result this model has a FK relationship with the CustomerProfile model and a FK relationship with the Designer Model, as well as a unique booking ref in order to help identify individual bookings.
+Bookings are also subject to approval by the admin user, this is managed by the booking status field where the admin user can select a status of 'confirm booking' or 'decline booking'.

-Pease note that due to time limitaions, this model has not been connected to the front end therefore the user is currently unable to make a booking.
+Using the related name between the CustomerProfile, a user's booking can be displayed on the front end.
+It's also used to pre popukate the edit booking form with the relative booking inforamtion.

+The site user is given the option to select a time and date for their appointment with the deisgner, however due to time contraints this model does not handle checking time and date availabilities, or site user erros such as selecting a date that's in the past.

 ## STRUCTURE / FRONT END